-Jaguar Land Roverhas announced the launch of its new advanced production creation centre at Gaydon in the UK, there will be more than 13,000 engineers and designers developing vehicles at the new facility.
+Jaguar Land Rover has announced the launch of its new advanced production creation centre at Gaydon in the UK.
+This state-of-the-art facility will house more than 13,000 engineers and designers who will be at the forefront of developing the next generation of vehicles.

-The car maker is working on a range of electric vehicles and they plan to have all of their vehicles as zero emission vehicles in the future.
+The car maker is working on a range of electric vehicles and they plan to have all of their vehicles as zero-emission vehicles in the future.
+This ambitious goal is part of their broader strategy to lead the automotive industry in sustainability and innovation.

 The Gaydon site forms part of Jaguar Land Rover’s Destination Zero mission; an ambition to make societies safer and healthier, and the environment cleaner.
 Delivered through relentless innovation, the company’s focus is on achieving a future of zero emissions, zero accidents and zero congestion – across its facilities, and through its products and services.